Diocese of Vincennes: Diocese of Bardstown

-In 1808 Pope Pius VII divided the Catholic churches in the United States and its territories into five dioceses.
-The Catholic parishes in the northwest territories, which included the Indiana Territory, became part of the Diocese of Bardstown, with Fr.
-Flaget appointed as its first bishop.
-In 1814 he became the first Catholic bishop to visit Indiana.
-In 1832 Bishop Flaget and Bishop Joseph Rosati, the first bishop of the Diocese of St. Louis, Missouri, petitioned the Holy See to name Simon Bruté de Rémur as the first Bishop of Vincennes.
+In 1808, responding to the population growth in the United States, Pope Pius VII created four new dioceses.
+The frontier areas of the American Midwest, including Indiana, became part of the Diocese of Bardstown, headquartered in Bardstown, Kentucky.
+Flaget was appointed as its first bishop.
+In 1814, Flaget returned to Indiana, became the first Catholic bishop to visit the territory.
+In 1832, recognizing the rapid growth of the area, Flaget and Bishop Joseph Rosati of the Diocese of St. Louis, petitioned Pope Gregory XVI to establish a diocese in Indiana.